Skip to main content

 Accessing NDAs that accounts have agreed to

-Updating your Shared Profile protection settings
+Updating your Trust Page protection settings

 To adjust the access status for an individual organization, such as requesting they agree to new NDA terms, you can update statuses from the Access tab.